Loan vs credit card: which one is better?

 A woman budgeting at a table

 Credit cards and loans can help you manage both long-term debts and short-term finances.
-However, it can take time to pick the right one for you.
+However, it can take time to pick the right one.

 Pros and cons of a credit card